-Report: Buffalo Bills to interview Seahawks DC Kris Richard as potential head coach next week
+Report: Buffalo Bills to interview Seahawks DC Kris Richard as potential head coach

 Earlier rumors that Seahawks defensive coordinator Kris Richard could be a candidate to become the head coach of the Buffalo Bills took on greater validity Friday with a report from the NFL Network that the Bills have requested permission to interview Richard and that it’s “expected to happen” sometime after Seattle’s wild card playoff game against Detroit Saturday.

 The report, from NFL Network’s Mike Garafolo, also stated that an interview this week the Bills had with Carolina defensive coordinator Sean McDermott was “very good.”
+The Bills also interviewed Anthony Lynn, the team’s interim head coach after the firing of Rex Ryan, who was fired with one game remaining in a season in which Buffalo finished 7-9.

 Assistants of teams that make the divisional round of the playoffs can be interviewed in the week leading up to the game, but only at their home (meaning, the Bills will have to come to Seattle to interview Richard.
 If Seattle loses then obviously it doesn’t matter).
-The Bills are looking for a replacement for Rex Ryan, who was fired after going 7-9 and finishing third in the AFC East this season.

 The 37-year old Richard has been Seattle’s defensive coordinator the past two seasons, taking over for Dan Quinn, who left following the 2014 season to become the head coach of the Atlanta Falcons.
 Quinn took over for Gus Bradley, who left after the 2012 season to become the head coach of the Jacksonville Jaguars.
 Bradley was fired this year with a 14-48 record while Quinn led the Falcons to an NFC South title this year in his second season and could host Seattle next week in the divisional round if the Seahawks advance.